HimanshuGoel/my-full-stack-learning-app/ROADMAP.md

 - Make contributions to open-source projects
 - Record and publish videos on different topics
 - Write and publish articles on different topics
-- Make contributions in coding challenges and hackathons
+- Make contributions to coding challenges and hackathons
 - Develop websites and mobile apps for the businesses of friends, family members, and as a freelancer